Train With Purpose. Fly With Confidence.

-The Drone Pilot Part 107 Preparation Continuing Education Skills Award (CESA) provides focused training for individuals seeking FAA Remote Pilot (Part 107) certification.
-This workforce-aligned program combines regulatory instruction with supervised flight experience to help students develop safe, compliant and professional drone operating skills.
+The Drone Pilot Part 107 Preparation Continuing Education Skills Award (CESA) provides focused training for FAA Remote Pilot (Part 107) certification.
+This workforce-aligned program combines regulatory instruction with supervised flight experience to help you develop safe, compliant and professional drone operating skills.

-Designed as an entry-level credential, this certificate supports individuals who need FAA certification for their current role or who want to add commercial drone operations to their skill set.
+Designed as an entry-level credential, this certificate will help prepare you if you need FAA certification for your current role or want to add commercial drone operations to your skill set.

 Drone Technology at a Glance